MediWound's (MDWD) CEO Gal Cohen on Q3 2017 Results - Earnings Call Transcript

 Gal Cohen

-Thank you, Jimmy and good morning, everyone.
+Thank you, Jeremy and good morning, everyone.
 It is a pleasure to stick with you today to provide an update on our business and to review of our third quarter results.
 We continue to build on our first half momentum, and are progressing in our clinical development programs and commercial plans.

 During the quarter, we successfully completed a public offering of 5.04 million shares, including the over-allotment, from which we generated total net proceeds of $22.8 million from our major existing shareholders, as well as new investors.
 This financing provides us with resources to fund our research and development activities, primarily the clinical development of EscharEx.